• Home

 • Recipes

-Privacy Policy This post may contain affiliate links for products I recommend.
-If you purchase, I may earn a small commission at no cost to you.
+Privacy Policy This post may contain Amazon and other affiliate links.
+If you click and purchase, I may earn a small commission at no extra cost to you.

-January 21, 2020 by Rebecca Forstadt-Olkowski 6 Comments
+by Rebecca Forstadt-Olkowski 6 Comments

-One of the longest-running commercials is the one where the old lady is lying on the ground yelling “I’ve fallen, and I can’t get up.”
+One of the longest-running commercials on TV is the one where the old lady is lying on the ground yelling “I’ve fallen, and I can’t get up.”
 I remember listening to it when I was young thinking it was something old people had to worry about.
 Now that most of us Baby Boomers are 60+ it’s one of our greatest fears.

 I've fallen and I can't get up.